-Hawaii Fishing News - The Council submitted articles on marine debris in Hawai'i and the its actions to address the topic, recent advisory committee meetings on noncommercial fishery issues and the fishing industry, updates on U.S. government stimulus packages for fishing communities and Council contractor Poseidon Fisheries Research's efforts to work with fishermen to provide scientists with better data for stock assessments and to inform management decisions.
+Hawaii Fishing News - The Council submitted articles on recent advisory committee meetings on noncommercial fishery issues and the fishing industry, updates on U.S. government stimulus packages for fishing communities and Council contractor Poseidon Fisheries Research's efforts to work with fishermen to provide scientists with better data for stock assessments and to inform management decisions.